rizinorg/cutter/docs/source/user-docs/command-line.rst

    When used together with -A/--analysis <level>, it will open a file directly in write mode without any further dialog or confirmation.

+.. option:: -P, --phymode

+   Disables virtual addressing.

 .. option:: --pythonhome <PYTHONHOME>

-   PYTHONHOME to use for the embedded python interpreter
+   PYTHONHOME to use for the embedded python interpreter.

 .. option:: --no-output-redirect